 - Ongoing – A project that is still in progress and more publications are expected.

-- Peer reviewed – Research which has been read and commented on by external experts in the field before being published to ensure it is of a high standard.
+- Peer reviewed – Evidence which has been read and commented on by external experts in the field before being published to ensure it is of a high standard.

 - Project – The investigation of an issue.
 It may take place over a long period of time and include several publications.